marcopestrin/MERN-boilerplate/readme.md

 - CRUD pattern on model (Create, Read, Update, Delete)

 ## Next Steps
-- Log management system
+- Improve log management system
 - Export data in another format (might be CSV)
 - Avoid crashing whenever there is an error
-- Create a Frontend with React and Redux

 ## Changelog by weeks
 - 1/2: Authentication system + CRUD API on User Model